 We typically begin contacting past season plot holders every February to see if they are returning.
 We do keep a list of interested gardeners to contact if/when additional plots are available.
 Please contact GARNA at firstname.lastname@example.org or 539-5106 if you would like to be put on the waiting list.

-There are a few plots available for the 2016 season.
+There is one shady plot left in the garden this year.
 Please contact GARNA at email@example.com or 539-5106 to receive an application.
-This year’s garden orientation is on Sunday, April 17 at 1:00 pm.
+This year’s garden orientation is on Saturday, April 15 at 1:00 pm.

 To keep “Community” in the Salida Community Garden, gardeners each year must contribute a total of 3 hours per plot on one or more of the garden work days (or as otherwise arranged).

 Saturday, May 6, 9:00 am – noon

 Saturday, July 1, 5:00 – 8:00 pm and Potluck Dinner

 Saturday, August 19, 9 :00 am – noon

 Sunday, October 8, 1:00 – 4:00 pm

 Community gardens are as much about cultivating community as they are about cultivating plants.
 The Salida Community Garden provides an opportunity to grow more than just flowers and vegetables.
 When you plant with other people, you grow in a unique way too.